-Earlier this year, the German watchmaker Steinhart has issued their new take on the concept of a “vintage-modern pilot’s watch”.
-Successfully blending vintage exterior with a classic caliber and modern CNC machinery, the new Steinhart Nav.B-Chrono 47 Baumuster B Grey Edition (ref.
-106-0877) offers, perhaps, the best “value for money” ratio for those interested in buying a relatively affordable brand new pilot’s timekeeper.
+Earlier this year, Steinhart has issued their new take on the concept of a “vintage-modern pilot”.
+Successfully blending vintage exterior with a classic caliber and modern CNC machinery, the 2018 Nav.B-Chrono 47 Baumuster B Grey Edition (ref.
+106-0877) offers, perhaps, the best “value for money” ratio for those interested in buying a relatively affordable brand new “aviator”.

 The obvious competitor here is Laco: another niche brand of German origin.
-While operating in the same ballpark in terms of price and exterior finish quality, it also has one advantage over Steinhart: it is on the original watchmakers that supplied the German Luftwaffe with the original “Navigators” and “Observers,” while Steinhart, for all intents and purposes, is just one of many makers of “homage watches.”.
+While operating in the same ballpark in terms of price and exterior finish quality, it also has one advantage over Steinhart: it is one of the original watchmakers that supplied the German Luftwaffe with the original “Navigators” and “Observers,” while Steinhart is just one of many makers of “homages.”.
 Some may find the lack of “heritage” a serious drawback that undermines Steinhart’s “value proposition.”

-Luckily for Steinhart, neither Laco, nor Stowa (another contender when it comes to affordable pilot’s watches) have chronographs in “Baumuster” design in their product ranges.
-Also, latest Steinhart watches use premium mechanisms from ETA (unlike Laco that installs Japanese calibers in their cheaper timepieces,) which is, too, a serious advantage when it comes to “value”.
+Luckily for Steinhart, neither Laco, nor Stowa (another serious contender when it comes to affordable “pilots”) have chronographs in “Baumuster” design in their product ranges.
+Also, the latest Steinharts use premium mechanisms from ETA (unlike Laco that installs Japanese calibers in their cheaper timepieces,) which is, too, a serious advantage when it comes to “value”.

 Case, Bezel & Strap

 The gadget’s water resistance rating of just 50 meters doesn’t sound particularly reassuring for a sports activity watch.
-Steinhart explicitly states that it is “limited water resistant, no swimming or shower,” however I personally would be very careful even washing my hands while wearing this timekeeper.
+Steinhart explicitly states that it is “limited water-resistant, no swimming or shower,” however I would be very careful even washing my hands while wearing this timekeeper.

-If ergonomics isn’t a problem, then congratulations are in order: the exterior of the timekeeper looks very impressive (I especially like the “historic” oversized crown and the way the anodized orange chronograph “Start/Stop” button plays nicely with the orange elements of the dial.)
+If ergonomics isn’t a problem, then congratulations are in order: the exterior is impressive (I especially like the “historic” oversized crown and the way the anodized orange chronograph “Start/Stop” button plays nicely with the orange elements of the dial.)
 Even the black “vintage” leather strap with its light grey contrast stitching looks interesting enough, although a grey and orange textile strap would probably do the watch more justice.

 The movement here is the good old Caliber ETA Valjoux 7750 in its “Top” grade variety.
-While, even in this price range, the quality of timekeeping still varies noticeably from one mechanism to another (some lower-grade calibers may actually be better at keeping time than some higher-grade ones,) there is still a number of differences between the “Elabore” version (which is considered a base one for the 7750 family) and the one that is marketed as “Top.”
+While, even in this price range, the quality of timekeeping still varies noticeably from one mechanism to another (some lower-grade calibers may be better at keeping time than some higher-grade ones,) there are still several differences between the “Elabore” version (which is considered a base one for the cal.
+7750 family) and the one that is marketed as “Top.”

 The second is, of course, the finish with blued screw heads and Geneva stripes on bridges.
 As with their other recent models, Steinhart tried to make the mechanism look even better by adding a gilded and sandblasted (and even partially skeletonized with the brand’s “crown” logo) oscillating weight to the whole assembly, but I still think that the German watchmaker needs to invest more time and effort into designing something more appealing.
 The personalized oscillating weight in its current form doesn’t add much to the gadget’s overall perceived value.